Executive Board

 She was the first woman President of the Italian Chemical Society (SCI) from 2017 until 2019.
 During her presidency, she strongly promoted the European dimension of SCI and displayed organisational expertise and capacity to connect different disciplinary areas of chemistry, and between academia, industry and professional organizations.
 Working with issues related to major social challenges and developing credible and shared proposals and positions to support the image and culture of chemistry towards civil society and politics through drafting official positions on chemical weapons is also amongst her achievements.

-She was elected as EuChems President-Elect during the 2022 General Assembly meeting in Lisbon, Portugal.
+She was elected as EuChems President-Elect during the 2022 General Assembly meeting in Lisbon, Portugal and began her full presidency in 2024.
 She is also the Chair of the EuChemS Task Group on Inclusion and Diversity.

 Hans Peter Lüthi was an adjunct professor at the ETH Zurich Department of Chemistry and Applied Biosciences, Switzerland, while also teaching at the University of Zürich and Geneva.
 The focus of his research activities was on electronic structure theory and its application towards molecular design, and he was teaching classes in computational chemistry, scientific computing and basic physical chemistry.
 In addition, he holds a certificate in Business and Administration from the University of Zürich.